andyrids/ipymediator/README.md

-# ipydialog: Custom Dialogs Using ipywidgets HTML Widgets & ipyleaflet WidgetControl
+# ipydialog: Dialogs Using ipywidgets & ipyleaflet

 **NOTE**: This package is a WIP